keller-mark/markk.co/blog/2026-04-24-pluot-motivations.md

 ## Learn more

-Here, I have focused on the personal motivations behind this project.
+Here, I have focused on the personal motivations behind this project and some high-level technical details.

 If you are interested in learning more, check out the [Pluot repository](https://github.com/keller-mark/pluot), [website](https://pluot.dev), or [preprint](https://doi.org/10.48550/arXiv.2605.14118).
 There are still many open questions, some of which are listed in the [GitHub issues](https://github.com/keller-mark/pluot/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen).